yosrahelal/paladin/kata/internal/sequence/README.md

 ---

-NOTE: there is a special case optimisation where the losing transaction may get first refusal - or at least has weighted probability to win the next coin toss - on the output of the winning transaction but we will discuss that separately.
+NOTE: there is a special case optimisation where the losing transaction may get first refusal - or at least has weighted probability to win the next contention resolver - on the output of the winning transaction but we will discuss that separately.

 ### Micro level test cases
 In order for the above macro level test cases to pass, the following micro level test cases must also pass.
 Each of these is written in the context of a single sequence allocator running on a single node.